ameerthehacker/blazepack/README.md

 blazepack
 ```

-It will start the dev server at port 3000 and open it in browser, you can change the default port by using the **port** option
+It will start the dev server at port **3000** and open it in browser, you can change the default port by using the **port** option

 ```
 blazepack --port 3001
 ```

-You can also run it using the **npx** and not install it globally
+You can also run it using the **npx** command and not install it globally

 ```
 npx blazepack